 Community & Regional Development, Bachelor of Science College of Agricultural & Environmental Sciences

-The Community & Regional Development major aims to provide a broad comparative understanding of theories, methodologies, and issues relevant to the study of communities and the people in them.
-The program focuses on the ways that economic, political and socio-cultural forces are transforming the world, countries, regions, and local communities, and it considers how knowledge can be used to improve the quality of community life.
+The Community & Regional Development major provides a practical and holistic understanding of theories, methodologies, and issues relevant to understand and help improve communities and the people in them.
+The program focuses on the ways that economic, political, environmental and socio-cultural forces are transforming the world, countries, regions, and local communities, and helps students organize their knowledge to improve the health, sustainability, prosperity, and equity of communities.

 The Program

-Principal subjects of study within the major are community, regional, and organizational development; social change processes; community and regional research methodologies; the role of class, ethnicity, gender, and race in shaping social life; the impacts of innovation and technology on communities, and the effects of social, economic and political systems on regions.
-The major is organized to allow students to develop fields of concentration that meet their career goals.
+Principal subjects of study within the major are forces affecting community, regional, global and organizational development; social change processes; community and regional research methodologies; the role of class, ethnicity, gender, and race in shaping social life and outcomes; the impacts of innovation and technology on communities, and the effects of social, economic and political systems on regions.
+The major is organized flexibly to allow students to develop fields of concentration that meet their learning and career goals and to develop the capacities to grow as leaders in their chosen field.

 Internships & Career Alternatives

-Community & Regional Development students are required to complete an internship in their field before graduation.
-Internships have been arranged with local, county, and state planning units, health departments, schools, housing offices, businesses, and education programs, among others.
-Community and Regional Development graduates are prepared for occupations in community development, social research, program evaluation, organizational and educational consulting, city and regional planning, and for-profit organizations.
-The major also provides effective preparation for graduate or professional study in the social and behavioral sciences or for professional degrees.
+Community and Regional Development students are required to complete an internship in their field before graduation.
+Internships have been arranged with local, county, and state planning agencies, public health departments, schools, housing offices, businesses, and education programs, among others.
+Community and Regional Development graduates are prepared for occupations in city and regional planning, community development, non-profit leadership, social research, education, program evaluation, organizational and educational consulting, and business and social entrepreneurship organizations.
+The major also provides effective preparation for graduate or professional study in the social and behavioral sciences or for professional degrees (such as city and regional planning, law, public health, education).

 Honors Program